axeloscar/How_to_Write_a_Damn_Paper/README.md

 # 🧠 PhD Survival Guide to Writing a Relevant Scientific Paper Without Annoying Your Reviewer

-This repository contains a practical and evolving guide on how to write a scientific paper in a clear, structured, and credible way, who aims to support scientific writing by tries to explain:
+This repository contains a practical and evolving guide on how to write a scientific paper in a clear, structured, and credible way, by tries to explain:

 - how a paper is structured;
 - what each section is supposed to do;